sudhakar3697/awesome-electron-alternatives/README.md

 See this: [Blazor](https://visualstudiomagazine.com/articles/2019/09/26/blazor-future.aspx), [ElectronCGI](https://www.npmjs.com/package/electron-cgi).

 ## Contributions
-electron-alternatives is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.
+awesome-electron-alternatives is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on this project.
 If you have any questions, feel free to open an issue.
 And feel free to improve this list by contributing!